 10. Intermediate seminars

 Review of ongoing PhD projects is a key component of the third-cycle education, both for the doctoral students and as quality assurance of the department, University and discipline.
 The principal supervisor holds the primary responsibility for the ongoing review and follow-up of the doctoral student’s work.
 In order to examine the work and its openness for review from several different perspectives, and to ensure that the doctoral student’s activities are well-established at the department and in the artistic field, the work is to be presented in a wider context.
 PhD projects are typically presented in the form of open seminars on at least three occasions during the third-cycle programme.
-These are scheduled to take place when approximately 25%, 50% and 75% of the third-cycle programme has been completed.
+These are scheduled to take place when approximately 25 %, 50 % and 75 % of the doctoral programme has been completed.
 At these seminars, the doctoral student can present different types of material, and artistic performance can be part of the presentation.
 For several research training subjects, information and policy documents for the intermediate seminars are presented by the subject director or the main supervisor to doctoral students and external reviewers.

-The seminars are designed on the basis of the nature of the specific project, and are intended to support the doctoral students in their continued work.
-Doctoral students and supervisors can request which issues they want to discuss during the seminars.
-The supervisors must approve the material to be presented at the seminar and may require revisions and additions.
-For every seminar, an external reviewer is appointed who is responsible for reviewing and discussing the work and the material presented.
+The seminars are designed to suit the specific nature of each project and aim to support doctoral students in their ongoing work.
+Doctoral students and supervisors may submit requests regarding the topics they wish to discuss during the seminars.
+Supervisors must approve the material to be presented at the seminar and may make requirements for amendments or additions.
+For each seminar, an external reviewer (opponent, or discussant) is appointed who is responsible for reviewing and discussing the work and the material presented.

-The doctoral student’s salary is linked to the seminars through the salary scale increase, as described below in the doctoral student handbook under Salary.
+The doctoral student’s salary is linked to the seminars through the salary scale increase, as described below in the doctoral student handbook under Doctoral Employment > Salary.

 11. Research ethics